What Type of People-Pleaser Are You?

 4 Types of People Pleasers

-I’ve identified at least 4 types of people-pleasers, one of which is my most common and the sneakiest!
+I’ve identified at least four types of people-pleasers, one of which is my most common and the sneakiest!
 Read through these and reflect on which one describes how people-pleasing shows up for you:

-Caretaker: The caretaker puts others’ needs above their own.
-You believe if you can make other people happy and healthy, then you can finally get back to what you need too, except that doesn’t happen.
+1. Caretaker: The caretaker puts others’ needs above their own.
+You believe that if you can make other people happy and healthy, then you can finally get back to what you need to, except that doesn’t happen.

-Manager: The manager is micro-managing their environment in order to feel a sense of control and safety.
-You are focused on having a say or part in every situation, even if it feels overwhelming or results in resentment.
+4. Manager: The manager is micro-managing their environment to feel a sense of control and safety.
+You are focused on having a say in every situation, even when it feels overwhelming or leads to resentment.